deanwampler/spark-scala-tutorial/README.markdown

 ## Hadoop Execution

-In your sandbox or cluster node, change to the root node of the workshop and run the following command:
+In your sandbox or cluster node, change to the root node of the tutorial and run the following command:

 ```sh
 ./scripts/sparkshell.sh
 ```

-This script calls the actual Spark Shell script, `$SPARK_HOME/bin/spark-shell` and passes a `--jars` argument with the jar of the workshop's compiled code.
+This script calls the actual Spark Shell script, `$SPARK_HOME/bin/spark-shell` and passes a `--jars` argument with the jar of the tutorial's compiled code.
 The script also passes any additional arguments you provide to `spark-shell`.
 (Try the `--help` option to see the full list.)

 You'll see a lot of log messages, ending with the Scala REPL prompt `scala>`.